NeoResearch/neo2-yellowpaper/README.md

 # yellowpaper
-Neo Community Yellow Paper: A Community-Driven Technical Specification for Neo Blockchain
+Community Yellow Paper: A Technical Specification for Neo Blockchain

 ## document format
-The Neo Community Yellow Paper (NCYP) base document started as pure LaTeX, as usual in academic publications, however the syntax is not considered as friendly as Markdown.
+The Community Yellow Paper base document started as pure LaTeX, as usual in academic publications, however the syntax is not considered as friendly as Markdown.
 So, why not merge both? :)
 In order to facilitate the contributions to the document, we decided to adopt pandoc format, which allows hybrid LaTeX + Markdown syntax.

 ### base structure